pajtai/grunt-reveal-jade/README.md

 * `cleanBuild`: a boolean indicating whether the build directory should be deleted before a new build.
     * default: `"true"`
+* `livereload`: a boolean indicating whether you want slideshow to be served to [http://localhost:9001](http://localhost:9001), auto opened, and live reloaded upon changes to the slides or the Gruntfile.

 ### Usage Examples